Nakagin Capsule Tower

 Rust has invaded the capsules and there are many leaks, in the accommodation parts as well as in the common areas.
 Thermic insulation has become insufficient which makes the capsules energy-consuming and too costly to maintain.

 Some nostalgic owners have undertaken crowdfunding campaigns to preserve this architectural heritage.
 However, the Coronavirus 🦠 pandemic that started in 2020 once again put the project and the search for generous investors on hold.
 In March 2021, it was finally decided that Nakagin Tower will be dismantled.
-The works started in October 2021 and are expected to end in March 2022.
-Until then, guided tours of a sample capsule in its original condition are possible under specific conditions.
-Note however that taking pictures in the common areas is forbidden due to their state of disrepair.
+The works started in October 2021 and the dismantlement is to start in April 2022.
+Until then, guided tours of a sample capsule in its original condition were possible under specific conditions (admission by lottery for a ¥3,000 / ~US$23.56 fee).
+Note however that taking pictures in the common areas was forbidden due to their state of disrepair.

 During its 50 years lifespan, Nakagin Capsule Tower was an unusual landmark in the Japanese capital and inspired several generations of contemporary architects and amateurs of innovative concepts.